 Once your ArcGIS Notebook Server site has been created, you must install ArcGIS Web Adaptor and register it with ArcGIS Notebook Server.

 ArcGIS Web Adaptor provides a connection between your enterprise web server and your ArcGIS Notebook Server site.
-It allows you to choose the port, address, and authentication settings for incoming requests.
-A dedicated instance of ArcGIS Web Adaptor is required for proper functioning of a ArcGIS Notebook Server site.
+It allows you to specify the port, address, and authentication settings for incoming requests.
+A dedicated instance of ArcGIS Web Adaptor is required for proper functioning of an ArcGIS Notebook Server site.

 The steps to install and configure ArcGIS Web Adaptor with ArcGIS Notebook Server are basically the same as other ArcGIS Server roles.
 Accordingly, the links below go to the ArcGIS Server section of the ArcGIS Web Adaptor installation guide.

 The set up steps for ArcGIS Web Adaptor can differ depending on the type of web server (IIS, Java on Windows, or Java on Linux) on which it's being installed.

 - See About ArcGIS Web Adaptor if you're unfamiliar with the ArcGIS Web Adaptor software component.

 - Install and configure ArcGIS Web Adaptor for IIS or Java (Windows).

 - Optionally, set up a reverse proxy server for ArcGIS Notebook Server in addition to the requisite web adaptor.